hrbigelow/opcheck/introduction.md

 independent - each generator function takes inputs from its parents, and is invoked once for each possible setting of these inputs.

+# opschema Index objects

+The central construct of opschema is the `opschema.schema.Index` object.
+Each Index object represents a semantic group of indices, such as 'batch dimensions' or 'input spatial dimensions'.
+It is proposed as the single source for naming a group of dimensions, for both documentation generation and Exception text generation.
+The Index provides a handle for defining other constraints on the rank (number of dimensions) and relationships among different index dimension sizes, either component-wise or not.

+Indexes are useful to give names not only for dimensions appearing in the inputs or outputs of an op, but intermediate values as well.
+For instance,

 # `opschema` predicate graphs

-The predicate graph actually used by the `tf.nn.convolution` schema is shown here:
+The highest-level predicate graph actually used by the `tf.nn.convolution` schema is shown here.

 ![Predicate Graph](graphs/tf.nn.convolution.pred.svg?raw=true)

+Its job is something like 'enhanced typechecking' of arguments.
+Each node contains a function that both acts as a predicate, and if successful, passes on a value to child nodes to be input into their enclosed functions.
+If unsuccessful, evaluation of the graph stops.
 It is evaluated in topological order, parents first.

 The 'Schema' node takes no arguments and returns `(True, arg_dict)`.
 Each child node extracts a particular value based on its name.
 For instance, `ShapeList(strides)` takes `arg_dict['strides']` as input.
 Its job is to validate that it is either an integer or list of integers.
 If so, it returns `(True, arg_dict['strides'])`.
 If not, it returns `(False, ErrorReport)`, which is a class that produces a human-readable error message.
 The node `DataTensor(input)` extracts `arg_dict['input']` and validates that it is a tensor, passing it along if so.

 Nodes `TensorShape(input)` and `TensorDType(input)` always succeed - they are
 guaranteed to receive a tensor, and their only job is to extract and pass on its